awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/serverless-examples/sns-sqs-lambda-s3/README.md

 ```
 cd claim
 ```
-Replace the bucket name and region in the claim with the ones set in the pre-requizite step [serverless app](../object-processor-app/README.md) where the `function.zip` file is uploaded.
+Replace the bucket name and region in the claim with the ones set in the pre-requizite step [This serverless application](../object-processor-app/README.md) where the `function.zip` file is uploaded.
 ```
 sed -i -e "s/replace-with-unique-s3-bucket/$S3_BUCKET/" sns-sqs-lambda-s3-claim.yaml
 sed -i -e "s/replace-with-aws-region/$REGION/" sns-sqs-lambda-s3-claim.yaml